linuswalter/PINN-for-Subsurface-Flow/README.md

 # FlowPINN Model

-This repository contains all data models to reproduce the results of our paper ==insert paper citation here==.
+This repository contains all code and data relevant for reproducing the results of our paper ==insert paper citation here==.
 This readme was tested under Manjaro Linux.
 It should work similarly under Windows/Mac. 🤔

 ## 1. Prerequisites: Download Anaconda and Setup Anaconda Environment